henriqueholtz/Aws-Struggle/Produtcs/Databases/Amazon Redshift.md

 Amazon Redshift is a fully-managed petabyte-scale cloud-based data warehouse product designed for large scale data set storage and analysis.

-Amazon Redshift does not support flexible schema.
+- Amazon Redshift does not support flexible schema. (requires a well-defined schema.)

 Encryption is an optional setting in Amazon Redshift.
 When you enable encryption for a cluster, the data-blocks and system metadata are encrypted for the cluster and its snapshots.